WebOfTrustInfo/rwot6-santabarbara/draft-documents/open-badges-are-verifiable-credentials.md

 }
 ```

 This demonstrates a special form of proof, applying to the transaction containing the data.
-This proof technique is known as a "Merkle proof" -- a cryptographic data structure that is used to show that the present credential belongs to a structure that is anchored to a blockchain transaction.
-This provides proof of existence through confidence in the timestamp of the Assertion, because there is often a public record of when a block was added to the public consensus record of the blockchain ledger.
+This proof technique is known as a "Merkle proof" -- a cryptographic data structure used to show that the present credential belongs to a structure that is anchored to a blockchain transaction.
+This provides proof of existence through confidence in the timestamp of the Assertion, via the  timestamp (if supported by the blockchain) associated with the block's addition to the ledger (according to the blockchain's consensus protocol and confirmation thresgold).
 This also allows more than one credential to be part of a single blockchain transaction; batching of credentials is commonly performed for cost savings alongside natural logical groupings of credentials (i.e. "Graduates of 2018").

 Informally, the Merkle proof, along with JSON-LD normalization, allows you to confirm that the local data matches an expected hash, and that hash combined with redacted data (and functions of redacted data), combine to a value that matches the value on the blockchain.